Minnie Louise Haskins: The Gate of the Year

-Although it was widely believed that Elizabeth the Queen Consort made her husband George VI aware of the poem, the book The Servant Queen and the King She Serves published in 2016 for Queen Elizabeth II's 90th birthday, its foreword being by that monarch, says that it was the young Princess Elizabeth herself, aged 13, who handed the poem to her father.
+Although it was widely believed that Queen Elizabeth made her husband George VI aware of the poem, the book The Servant Queen and the King She Serves published in 2016 for Queen Elizabeth II's 90th birthday, its foreword being by that monarch, says that it was the young Princess Elizabeth herself, aged 13, who handed the poem to her father.

 The King did not name the author of the poem, but on Boxing Day (the day after Christmas) the BBC announced that the author was Minnie Louise Haskins.
 Haskins, by then 64 years old, had not known beforehand that the King would quote her words, and did not hear the broadcast.
 On the next day, she was interviewed by The Daily Telegraph and said: "I heard the quotation read in a summary of the speech.
 I thought the words sounded familiar and suddenly it dawned on me that they were out of my little book."

 The opening words of the poem "The Gate of the Year" struck a chord with a country facing the uncertainty of war.
 It is now among the most quoted poetic works of the twentieth century.
-This poem is inscribed at the entrance to the George VI Memorial Chapel in St George's Chapel, Windsor at Windsor Castle, and in a window at the Queen's Chapel of the Savoy in London.
+This poem is inscribed at the entrance to the King George VI Memorial Chapel in St George's Chapel, Windsor at Windsor Castle, and in a window at the Savoy Chapel in London.
 The poem was read at the funeral of Queen Elizabeth the Queen Mother in 2002 and was printed in the Order of Service.

 The poem was included in the closing moments of the 1940 Metro-Goldwyn-Mayer/Frank Borzage film The Mortal Storm, starring Margaret Sullavan, James Stewart and Robert Young.

 The poem and her life story were featured in the BBC Radio 4 programme Adventures in Poetry on 19 and 25 December 2010.
 In December 2015 she was featured in the BBC One television documentary Cue the Queen: Celebrating the Christmas Speech.

 The poem has been set to music by Canadian composer Eleanor Joanne Daley and British composer Florence Margaret Spencer Palmer.